brokiem/lanyard-wrapper/README.md

 ## Usage

-Check out [Lanyard API Documentation](https://brokiem.is-a.dev/lanyard-wrapper/) for more information about the data object.
+Check out [Lanyard Wrapper Documentation](https://brokiem.is-a.dev/lanyard-wrapper/) for more information about the data object.

 ### Browser
 #### Connecting with WebSocket